brndnmtthws/brndn-io/content/posts/analogue-joy/index.md

 There's something fascinating happening culturally right now—a powerful countermovement to digital saturation.
 Vinyl record sales have increased for 17 consecutive years, with 43.5 million records sold in 2023[^7].
 Physical book sales have stabilized despite digital alternatives, and film photography has experienced an unexpected renaissance among younger generations (myself included).

-This isn't just nostalgic hipsters being contrarian.
-There seems to be something deeply satisfying about these tangible experiences that digital versions, despite their technical superiority, simply cannot replicate.
+It's not just nostalgic hipsters, either.
+Plenty of normal people seem relieved to have something they can actually hold, keep, and pass around.

 Take the humble *book* as an example.
 A digital book is nothing more than bits you cannot touch, see, smell, or hear outside their digital container.
 An actual physical book has a scent, a unique fingerprint of signs of use, a tactile feel.
 It's something you can simply hand to someone if you want to share it.
 It can exist for a hundred years without electricity.
 Want to lend a digital book?
 The techies have made this practically impossible in order to extract maximum revenue through what they call "Digital Rights Management" (though I prefer the more honest term "Digital Restrictions Management").

 These sensory experiences don't exist in the digital world.
 We can generally only experience visual and auditory sensations through digital mediums, which leaves all the other senses and their complex interactions entirely unexplored.
 Research confirms what most of us intuitively feel—studies show that reading comprehension and memory retention are often better with physical books than digital versions[^9].

 Remember handwriting?
 With a pencil and paper?
 Why not try that again, if you can remember how.
 The simple act of writing by hand engages different neural pathways than typing and has been shown to improve learning and idea generation[^10].
 Drawing, painting, or making things with your hands activates parts of your brain that remain dormant during screen time.
-These aren't just quaint hobbies—they're ways of experiencing the world more fully.
+They slow me down in a good way and get me out of the weird flat feeling that too much screen time creates.
 And bonus: no one can charge you a monthly subscription fee for them.

 ## Analogue is Better, Even Though It's Worse